-Chapter 3 of the User's Guide explains how to use Operation->Backup->View to request on-demand backups, and Operation->Recover->View to recover backed-up files.
+Chapter 3 of the Legato NetWorker User's Guide explains how to use Operation->Backup->View to request on-demand backups and Operation->Recover->View to recover backed-up files.
 The section "Expanding a Branch" explains that the Expand Branch option lets you view all levels of subdirectories in a directory.
-You probably want to avoid choosing Expand Branch in directories that contain many or large subdirectories as this operation will take a long time to complete.
-Instead, choose Expand One Level to traverse subdirectories individually until you reach the one containing the files you want to back up or recover.
-If a directory is extremely large, networker will not be able to display the entire tree.
-In this case, networker will warn that all of the tree is not being displayed, and the undisplayed subdirectories will still be accessible by typing their pathnames directly, or by collapsing the directory to form a smaller tree.
+Do not choose Expand Branch in directories that contain many or large subdirectories as this operation takes a long time to complete.
+Instead, choose Expand One Level to traverse subdirectories individually until you reach the one containing the files that you want to back up or recover.

+If a directory is extremely large, networker cannot display the entire tree.
+In this case, networker warns you that all of the tree is not displayed, and that the undisplayed subdirectories are still accessible if you type their pathnames directly or if you collapse the directory to form a smaller tree.

-Additionally, if you attempt to expand a directory which contains hard-mounted NFS subdirectories and any of these hard-mounted directories are not available, networker will hang waiting on the directory to come back online.
+Additionally, if you attempt to expand a directory that contains hard-mounted NFS® subdirectories and any of these hard-mounted directories are not available, networker hangs waiting for the directory to come back on-line.
 Such hangs do not affect the NetWorker daemons.